ONSdigital/business-index-elastic-index/README.md

 ### Environment

-When defining the variables which will be available throughout the `Jenkinsfile`, the index name is generated using the `ENVIRONMENT` build parameter and the current date, in `ddMMyyyy` format.
-E.g. `bi-${ENVIRONMENT}-ddMMyyyy` -> `bi-dev-03082018`.
+When defining the variables which will be available throughout the `Jenkinsfile`, the index name is generated using the `ENVIRONMENT` build parameter and the current date, in `ddMMyyyy-HHmmss` format.
+E.g. `bi-${ENVIRONMENT}-ddMMyyyy-HHmmss` -> `bi-dev-01112018-130248`.

 ### Checkout